 Date-night movies are genre-bending and vast, which can be both a blessing and a curse.
 If you've ever spent what was supposed to be a Netflix-and-chill session going on a trailer-watching tangent that takes up the whole date, you're not alone.
 With so many options at our fingertips, it's hard to decide on a movie.
 This is especially true when you want to pick something sexy and/or romantic, without choosing a cheesy or boring film.
 The good news is that some of the steamiest movies can also be comedies, thrillers, and sci-fi flicks.

-So if you do some date-night movie research ahead of time, you'll be ready to go with an epic watch list by the time your date arrives.
 Whether you're looking for something raunchy to watch on a solo night in or you want to set the mood for date night, we've rounded up 14 options for you to choose from.
 Our list has something for everyone, from romantic tragedies to raunchy and controversial indies, titillating thrillers, and dramedies with a sexy spin.
-Scroll through our favorite 14 date-night movies and then curate your own watch list based on what kind of sexy film you're in the mood for.
+Scroll through our favorite date-night movies to curate your own watch list.

 Stranger by the Lake

 Dubbed a "modern-day Hitchcockian masterpiece," Stranger by the Lake is a movie that will grip you and leave a lasting impression.
 The French thriller spotlights foul play as well as summer affairs and also employs plenty of cinematic motifs and devices to keep the film buffs on their toes.
 It's set on a scenic, picture-perfect lake where two men meet and fall for each other as they also become the prime suspects in a murder investigation when a corpse is discovered nearby.

 Sexiness Rating: If your idea of sexy is finding out what happens when an intriguing, mysterious stranger (Christophe Paou) turns out to be even eerier and more dangerous than he is attractive and seductive, then this is a good one to watch.

 Sexiness Rating: It's intellectual and understated yet full of 21st-century digital kink.
-Plus, you had as at Joaquin.
+Plus, you had us at Joaquin.